tca2/videodata-processing/README.md

 # videodata-processing

 This repository contains files for processing [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) JSON output.
-Background for this work, including motivation and results, are written in detail in our paper ["Tracking Individuals in Classroom Videos via Post-processing OpenPose Data"](https://dl.acm.org/doi/10.1145/3506860.3506888), which was presented at the International Learning Analytics and Knowledge (LAK) Conference 2022.
+Background for this work, including motivation and results, are written in detail in our paper which was presented at the International Learning Analytics and Knowledge (LAK) Conference 2022.

+> Hur, P., & Bosch, N. (2022, March). ["Tracking Individuals in Classroom Videos via Post-processing OpenPose Data"](https://dl.acm.org/doi/10.1145/3506860.3506888).
+In LAK22: 12th International Learning Analytics and Knowledge Conference (pp. 465-471).

 ## Preparation